NUSBF/JsCoFE/js-datalink/README.md

 ```
 ## GET /api/stats

-Gets some information about the data managed by Data Link.
+Gets some information about the data managed by DataLink.

 eg. `GET /api/stats`